paultyng/terraform-provider-opentelekomcloud/docs/data-sources/kms_key_material_parameters_v1.md

 ~> **Warning** This data source returns parameters for a CMK in `Pending_import` state.
-  Once the key is successfully imported and the state changes to `Enabled`, the data source will no longer fetch new parameters and will preserve existing data.
+  Once the key is successfully imported and the state changes to `Enabled`, the data source will no longer fetch new parameters and its computed attributes will be nulled.
 If other resources utilize fields from this data source, consider adding `lifecycle { ignore_changes = [...] }` to handle state transitions properly.

 ## Example Usage